 Sunset is one of the most amazing times to be taking photos.
 The sun, as it get’s low in the sky, becomes one of the most spectacular things in the heavens and it’s light is perfect for both portrait and landscape photography.
-With it’s brilliant amber, orange and red tones blanketing everything it’s easy to get caught up in its beauty and stop dead in your tracks.
+With its brilliant amber, orange and red tones blanketing everything it’s easy to get caught up in its beauty and stop dead in your tracks.
 On our recent road trip to Crescent City this sunset was no exception.

-There was a little bit of a fog in the sky when I got to the beach.
+There was a bit of a fog in the sky when I got to the beach.
 Which helped make the sky look like it was on FIRE!
 It was nothing short of amazing.
 But then again beaches are amazing in general so it was no surprise.
 There was a little craggy point that overlooked the ocean that had literally 6 other photographers already on it.
 So I had no choice but to find another viewpoint.
 So I went down to the beach itself.
-I found a spot on a rock, which was a little bit precarious as the tide was on the rise.
-I was afraid if I stayed too long I would be swept off the rock all together.
+I found a spot on a rock, which was a bit precarious as the tide was on the rise.
+I would be swept off the rock altogether if I stayed too long.
 But it gave me a good vantage point to get this photograph.

 So I snapped a few more shots as the foreground was getting darker and more silhouetted by the sun.
 Ultimately I decided that I really didn’t like this view and it wasn’t at all what I was hoping to photograph.
 I wanted something with character.
 Something a little surreal and almost ghostly.
 As I turned around to see where I could go to setup I saw one of the most amazing displays happening right behind me.

 With the sun fading fast at this point, I quickly switched over to my 70 – 300 mm lens and added a two stop ND filter to it (don’t forget to take those off it will really mess up your shots the next day).
-You may be asking yourself, why would you add an ND filter to get a shot of fading sun?
+You’re asking yourself, why would you add an ND filter to get a shot of fading sun?
 Great question.
 I asked myself the very same question when I did it.